Facebook Statistics: A View From the Top of the Online Heap

 Privacy Abuses & Data Scandals: A Timeline

 We’re sorry.
-That was the biggest Facebook Ad campaign ever, and it was launched after the most recent of the company’s many privacy mishaps.
+That was the biggest Facebook Ad campaign ever, launched after the most recent of the company’s many privacy mishaps.
 Here is a history of Facebook’s failures in ensuring the privacy of user data.

 The Early 2000s

-Within two years of existence, Facebook statistics showed that ensuring privacy will emerge as one of the company’s biggest challenges.
+Within two years, Facebook statistics showed that ensuring privacy will emerge as one of the company’s biggest challenges.
 In 2006, Facebook launched the News Feed feature.
 Users protested that the News Feed violated their privacy, mainly because it didn’t offer an off-switch.

 In 2007, Facebook launched its Beacon program.
 Beacon collected details about users’ online purchases using the News Feed feature.
 Facebook users were not asked for their consent.
 The case resulted in a class-action lawsuit, and Facebook costs statistics showed a loss – Facebook ended up paying $9.5 million to the plaintiffs.
 However, they didn’t stop running Beacon for another two years.